dple/dple.github.io/_posts/2023-01-12-differential-privacy-explained.md

 $$\mathcal{A}(D) = \mathcal{Q}(D) + L(\mu, \beta)$$

 ## DP is quantifiable

-_Final notes:_ Differential Privacy is a *quantifiable* measure as with a mechanism and its parameter applied to a function (i.e., query), it is able to determine the privacy loss value $\epsilon$.
+_Final notes:_ Differential Privacy is a *quantifiable* measure as with a mechanism and its parameter applied to a function (i.e., query), it is able to determine the privacy loss value $\epsilon$, which represents the privacy budget allocated to the algorithm.
+A smaller epsilon value implies a stronger privacy guarantee and a greater amount of noise added to the data, while a larger epsilon value implies a weaker privacy guarantee and a smaller amount of noise added to the data.

+Additionally, differential privacy provides a mechanism for measuring the tradeoff between privacy and utility.
+Specifically, differential privacy provides a formal definition of the accuracy or quality of the output produced by a differentially private algorithm, which can be quantified using statistical measures such as mean squared error or absolute error.

 In [2], Dwork *et al.* showed that by applying Laplace mechanism, the privacy loss parameter $\epsilon$ will be calculated as $\Delta\mathcal{Q}/\beta$, where $\Delta\mathcal{Q}$, so-called *sensitivity*, is a constant depending on the query $\mathcal{Q}$.